Are you thinking of moving to Scotland?

 This is largely thanks to the city’s flourishing finance sector, the array of outdoor locales and affordable homes.

-Whilst only the seventh most populated city across the UK, Edinburgh feels far less crowded than many major cities.
+Whilst only the seventh most populated city in the UK, Edinburgh feels far less crowded than many major cities.

 The city is also easy to navigate, thanks to the excellent transport network.